jpabadir/pace-c/meeting-minutes/team-minutes/feb3rd-team-minutes.md

 ## Detailed Notes:
 ### General Notes:
+- Ask prof if we will lose marks if we do not span the entire groups.
+- Try to stay with the same person as last time for peer testing
+- If you can not get the same person try to get the same group.
 -

 ### Current Week Tasks:
+- Build manage mentor page (use bootstrap)
+- Build dynamic admin vs mentors content rendering (add mentee form and embed if possible)
 -

 ## Action Items (Due by next sprint: February 10th):